 || tyaktavaa deham punarjanam naayti maameti so arjuna ||

 Lord Krishna says, “Arjuna, my birth and activities are divine.
-He who know this is reality is not reborn on leaving his body but comes to me”.
+He who knows this is reality is not reborn on leaving his body but comes to me”.

-Bhagavad Gita is a lesson for every human being that teaches them to control the materialistic desires and help in reaching the ultimate goal of life.
+Bhagavad Gita is a lesson for every human being that teaches them to control their materialistic desires and help in reaching the ultimate goal of life.

 - What Significance And Benefits Of Laughing Buddha?

 - What are the 27 Nakshatras in order?

 - What is the difference between a Sun sign and a Moon sign?